ynoproject/ynotranslations/README.md

 # ynotranslations
 Repository to host translations for the games present on [YNOproject](https://ynoproject.net).
+User-submitted translations are welcomed on this repository.

 ## Installation Instructions
 These instructions will allow you to use these translations offline.